natebrunelle/cs4102_su20/markdown/syllabus.md

 You will be asked to perform three kinds of evaluations:

 - **Quizzes**: Open-resource assessments of your understanding of broad course topics.
 These are intended to verify that you develop and maintain an intuitive understanding of the course concepts.
 These must be completed independently.
-- **Little Problem Sets**: Problems for you to solve.
-These may require that you design novel algorithms or compose formal mathematical arguments.
+- **Programming Assignments**: Algorithms for you to implement in either Java or Python (your choice).
+These may require that you design novel algorithms to implement or implement an algorithm provided to you.
 These are designed to provide opportunities for you to develop working familiarity with course concepts.
-"Whiteboard-only" collaboration with a small work group of up to 6 people (yourself plus 5) is encouraged.
-These problem sets are short, and the tasks are more "bite-sized" in that they're expected to be completable in 1-2 sittings.
+"Whiteboard-only" collaboration with a small work group of up to 3 people (yourself plus 2) is encouraged.
+Code may not be shared with, viewed by, or shown to anyone outside of the course staff.
+These tasks are more "bite-sized" in that they're expected to be completable in 1-2 sittings.
-- **Big Problem Sets**: Problems for you to solve.
+- **Written Problem Sets**: Problems for you to solve.
 These may require that you design novel algorithms or compose formal mathematical arguments.
 These are meant to provide opportunities for you exercise and hone your skills with course concepts.
-If you choose to belong to a cohort, you will construct one collaborative submission for your entire cohort.
-If you are not in a cohort, "Whiteboard-only" collaboration with a small work group of up to 6 people (yourself plus 5) is encouraged.
-These problem sets are longer, and the tasks typically require deeper insight than those on the little problem sets.
+If you choose to collaborate with a group, you must construct one collaborative submission for your entire group.
+If you are not in a group, "Whiteboard-only" collaboration with a small work group of up to 3 people (yourself plus 2) is acceptable.
+These problem sets are longer, and the tasks typically require deeper insight than those on the programing assignments.
 You are given longer to do them mostly to allow you time for more sittings.
-I suggest working on the problems in multiple 1-2 hours sessions, rather than trying to "cram" a solution.
+I suggest working on the problems in several 1-2 hours sessions, rather than trying to "cram" a set of solutions.

 Note that there are no graded in-class activities, and no traditional exams.
-In lieue of a final exam you will instead have a last "Big Problem Set" due.
+In lieue of a final exam you will instead have the opportunity to re-attempt quizzes.

 # Grading